wp-plugins/my-calendar/readme.txt

 * Import from RSS/iCal
 * Create a template tag to show the date range for event groups; add support for this type of event set to {daterange}

+= 2.3.18 =

+* Bug in rendering of custom JS causing visible rendering of code.
+* Bug in saving Today's Events widget settings

 = 2.3.17 =

-* 2.3.6 bug fix was incomplete, triggered new error.
+* 2.3.16 bug fix was incomplete, triggered new error.
 Sorry for rushing!

 = 2.3.16 =